origovi/origovi/README.md

 This project obtained a grade of 9.5/10.

+After completing my thesis, I continued working for the team and I programmed [Urinay](https://github.com/origovi/urinay), a track limits algorithm that takes a completely different approach than [Urimits](https://github.com/origovi/urimits) and gives much more appealing results using Delaunay triangulation!

 # My commitment
 From the experience obtained at university and in the Formula Student team, my main interest are driverless vehicles.
 Autonomous driving has a lot of advantages compared to manual driving and is my desire to contribute to society with advancements in this field.